Young ITA

 Membership in Young ITA is free and open to all young arbitration practitioners, law students, and other professionals under 40 years old with an interest in international arbitration.

-For more information about Young ITA, contact Young ITA chair Catherine Bratic (Chair) and Karima Sauma (Vice Chair).
+For more information about Young ITA, contact Young ITA chair Karima Sauma (Chair) and Ciara Ros (Vice Chair).

 Young ITA Leadership

-Young ITA is delighted to announce twenty six new appointments to its leadership team.
-Despite the global, Covid-19 pandemic, Young ITA has had a busy two year of events and seen an increase in membership to over 2000 individuals across over 100 countries, Young ITA has created a number of new roles to ensure we can continue to provide our members with the most useful and interesting events, articles and workshops, across the widest range of regions.
-We are excited to announce that our previous leadership positions have been expanded to include our first ever regional chairs for India, Oceania, Eastern Europe and Western Europe, alongside vice chairs to assist our Communications and Thought Leadership Chairs, as well as a number of our regional chairs.
-We would like to say a big thank you to our outgoing leadership team for their fantastic services for the past two years and congratulations to our new chairs and vice chairs, we look forward to another successful two years working with the ITA and continuing to expand on educational and leadership opportunities for young arbitrators.
+Young ITA is delighted to announce 35 new and returning appointments to its leadership team.
+Young ITA has had a packed two years of events (both in person and virtual) and seen an increase in membership to over 3000 individuals across over 100 countries.
+Young ITA has also seen the introduction of our annual Global Forum and a revamp of the newsletter.
+Young ITA has created a number of new roles to ensure we can continue to provide our members with the most useful and interesting events, articles and workshops, across the widest range of regions.
+We are excited to announce that our previous leadership positions have been expanded to include co-chairs for all of our regional leadership positions, as well as introducing new roles for External Communications Chair, Internal Communications Chair and Programming Chair.
+We would like to say a big thank you to our outgoing leadership team for their fantastic services for the past two years and congratulations to our new (and returning) chairs, we look forward to another successful two years working with the ITA and continuing to expand on educational and leadership opportunities for young arbitrators.

 Karima Sauma